About the test

 The HIV finger prick test is a quick HIV blood test and is 99.96% accurate.
 It is a same day HIV testing option and you receive your result immediately, so you won’t have to wait for your result.
 The HIV finger prick test is not painful, you will merely feel a little prick of the needle.
 The test detects HIV antibodies in the blood sample taken during the test.
 If HIV antibodies are found, the test result is positive and indicates that a HIV infection is present.
 If no HIV antibodies are present, your test result is negative, which means you do not have HIV.

-The HIV infection rate in the UK increased significantly between 2003 and 2012 and the number of newly diagnosed HIV patients lies at approximately 6000 per year.
 If you have sex with changing partners or have had sex without a condom in the past, you should take a HIV test to make sure you know your status.
 The recent increase in HIV cases is linked with a decrease in condom use and is partly due to the large number of patients unaware of their condition.

 How it works